Linux Mint: how to upgrade quickly and safely to 22 Wilma

 The rest is easy

 a.
 Boot your computer from the new Mint USB stick or DVD.
-If you have a modern computer with UEFI, you get to see the boot menu of the DVD first.
-Select Start Linux Mint 21.3.
+Select Start Linux Mint 22.

-e.
-Establish internet connection and start the installation by clicking the desktop icon of the installer.
+b.
+Establish internet connection and launch the installation by clicking the desktop icon of the installer.

 Separate home partition (less common)